WCC brought me from grief to purpose.

 WCC Volunteer Facilitators Touch Lives

-Writers Collective of Canada (WCC) volunteer facilitators support WCC’s vision and mission by providing free exploratory writing workshops.
+Writers Collective of Canada (WCC) volunteer facilitators support WCC’s vision and mission by providing free community writing workshops.

 WCC facilitators are the primary contacts for participants in our workshops and we equip them with training and support.
 They provide workshops in various settings, including: